feodora2501/raspberry-pi-hello/README.md

 But you always can just change the token itself in the `tg_api.py` file and even do not create any extra files.
 ### Docker
 If you want to use it in docker as it was originally intended, then you have to install docker-engine firstly.
-`Note: You have to build docker image on the directly on the Raspberry so there is going to be no any architecture mistakes.`
+`Note: You have to build docker image directly on the Raspberry so there is going to be no any architecture mistakes.`

 Then you have to build the docker image itself with:
 ```